 2024 Motor Fuel Suspension

-• What does the Executive Order do?
-How long does it last?
+What did the Executive Order do?
+How long did it last?

-The Executive Order suspends state collection of motor fuel taxes through October 16, 2024 at 11:59 p.m.
-The collection of the motor fuel excise tax levied under Georgia Code Section 48-9-3 is suspended during the Suspension Period
+The Executive Order suspended state collection of motor fuel taxes through October 16, 2024 at 11:59 p.m.
+The collection of the motor fuel excise tax levied under Georgia Code Section 48-9-3 was suspended during the Suspension Period.

 No. The Executive Order does not suspend any other state taxes or taxes charged by any local government.